 You may also contest a decision made about you based on automated processing by writing to us at the address at the end of this policy.

-Erasing your personal information or restricting its processing In certain circumstances, you may ask for your personal information to be removed from our systems by emailing or writing to us at the address at the end of this policy.
+In certain circumstances, you may ask for your personal information to be removed from our systems by emailing or writing to us at the address at the end of this policy.
 Provided we do not have any continuing lawful reason to continue processing or holding your personal information, we will make reasonable efforts to comply with your request.

 You may also ask us to restrict processing your personal information where you believe it is unlawful for us to do so, you have objected to its use and our investigation is pending or you require us to keep it in connection with legal proceedings.
 We may only process your personal information whilst its processing is restricted if we have your consent or are legally permitted to do so, for example for storage purposes, to protect the rights of another individual or company or in connection with legal proceedings.

-Transferring your personal information in a structured data file Where we rely on your consent as the legal basis for processing your personal information or need to process it in connection with your contract, as set out under How we use your personal information, you may ask us to provide you with a copy of that information in a structured data file.
+Where we rely on your consent as the legal basis for processing your personal information or need to process it in connection with your contract, as set out under How we use your personal information, you may ask us to provide you with a copy of that information in a structured data file.
 We will provide this to you electronically in a structured, commonly used and machine readable form, such as a CSV file.

 You can ask us to send your personal information directly to another service provider, and we will do so if this is technically possible.
 We may not provide you with a copy of your personal information if this concerns other individuals or we have another lawful reason to withhold that information.

-Complaining to the UK data protection regulator You have the right to complain to the Information Commissioners Office (ICO) if you are concerned about the way we have processed your personal information.
+You have the right to complain to the Information Commissioners Office (ICO) if you are concerned about the way we have processed your personal information.
 Please visit the ICO’s website for further details.

 Security measures we put in place to protect your personal information